TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-19-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

 vendor/bin/monorepo-builder split
 ```

-That could do right?
-At least from [developer's experience](https://symfony.com/blog/making-the-symfony-experience-exceptional) view.
+That could do, right?
+At least from a [developer's experience](https://symfony.com/blog/making-the-symfony-experience-exceptional) view.

 <br>